- Code POLS2132

 - Dr Charles Miller

 - Mode of delivery Online or In Person

 See Future Offerings

-This course focuses on three different current international security issues to give students depth in global security problems.
-The topics will change but will always include at least one traditional and non-traditional security issue, such as terrorism, cybersecurity, weapons of mass destruction, poverty, climate change, or maritime competition.
+This course focuses on three different current international security issues to give students depth in global security problems, especially those related to inter-state conflict such as arms races, international law, nuclear weapons, crisis bargaining and cyber warfare.
 For each topic, the course addresses key controversies and issues, explores theoretical explanations, and evaluates possible policy solutions.